Pumi dog

 How Big Is An Adult Pumi Dog, aka Hungarian Pumi Dog?

-The average size of a Pumi dog, also known as a Hungarian Pumi dog, is between 15 and 19 inches tall at the shoulder.
-Male Pumi dogs typically weigh between 25 and 30 pounds, while females usually weigh between 20 and 25 pounds.
-While their size may vary slightly depending on their overall proportions, most Pumi dogs are medium-sized dogs.
-Despite their small to medium size, Pumi dogs are sturdy and muscular dogs that are built for work.
-They have long body with short legs, and their coats are thick and dense.
-Pumi dogs are compact and powerful dogs that make great working companions.
+On average, a Pumi dog—also referred to as a Hungarian Pumi dog—stands between 15 and 19 inches tall at the shoulder.
+Male Pumis usually weigh between 25 and 30 pounds, while females typically weigh between 20 and 25 pounds.
+While there might be slight variations in size based on individual proportions, most Pumi dogs are considered medium-sized.
+Despite their compact stature, Pumis possess a robust and muscular build suited for herding work.
+They feature a long body, short legs, and a dense, thick coat.

 Are There Other Dog Breeds Related To The Pumi Dog, aka Hungarian Pumi Dog?